codio/site/source/docs/phonegap/config.html.md

 full_width: true
 ---

-To build apps at Phonegap:Build a config.xml file is required.
-If one does not exist in your project, Codio can create one for you
+To build apps at Phonegap:Build, a `config.xml` file is required in the root of your project.
+If one does not yet exist, Codio will ask if you want to create one.

 ![config](/img/docs/config.png)

-This will create a default file for you and associated image resources for Splash Screen and Icon images in `pg-images` folder
+This will create a default file for you and associated image resources for Splash Screen and Icon images in `pg-images` folder.

-Your config.xml needs to contain specific lines for each platform you want to build for.
+Your config.xml needs to contain specific lines for each platform you want to target.
 For example, to build for iOS, Android and Windows Phone you need to include

     <gap:platforms>
       <gap:platform name="ios" />